bruceravel/larch-plugin-tutorial/mback/objectivefunction.md

 Second, it is not registered in the call to `registerLarchPlugin`.
 This means that `match_f2` is not a symbol that will be readily available to the user of the Larch command line.
-That's ok.
+That's OK.
 The user is expected to interact with the `mback` function, which uses this function.